AUTUMN BUDGET 2017

 Or simply, George Osborne's 5% HRT cut to the bankers or millionaires on his Xmas card list?

 Opinion.
 As predicted from my recent experience, and well before any exit polls, the difficult and "unavoidable" choices facing the UK voter in the recent election has led to no majority political party in power - a hung Parliament.
 Unsurprising.
 Since the late 1980's Britain seems to favour left of right and right of left, pluralist governments.
-A move to the center in line with the trends in social demographic attitudes post PM Thatcher.
+A move to the in line with the trends in social demographic attitudes post PM Thatcher.
 David Cameron & Nick Clegg have wisely recognized this trend and formed an ambitious Coalition Government or 'Con-Dem', some sneer, with many challenges ahead.
-Labour in turn now have the challenge of freshening up their now all washed up 'New Labour Project'.
-While the Nationalists wait for the economic wind to change, but increasingly realise, they're being way too idealistic in times of public spending cuts, and their best bet lies in a Federalist UK project, (possibly even including the Republic of Ireland), a United States of the British Isles.
+Labour in turn now the challenge of freshening up their now all washed up 'New Labour Project'.
+While the Nationalists wait for the economic wind to change, but increasingly realise, they're being way too idealistic in times of public spending cuts, and their best bet lies in a Federalist UK project, (possibly even including the Republic of Ireland), of the British Isles.
 Another PM Blair project muted but quietly dropped.